jinhyunpark2459/jinhyunpark2459.github.io/_projects/inverted_pendulum_2.md

 \end{bmatrix}
 $$

-This gives us a new state-space representation
+This gives us a new state-space representation: